ACAPP-dev/familytree/README.md

     $ rake console

-    to enter a pry session for debugging or exploring.
+    to enter a pry session for debugging and/or exploring.

 ## Contributing